MiniBEE: A New Form Factor for Compact Bimanual Dexterity: Conclusion and Future Work

 This kinematic approach in turn enables a compact and lightweight design of the overall \OURS, which can be either worn directly by an operator (for kinesthetic data collection) of mounted on a robot arm (for high reach during autonomous policy execution).
 We demonstrate both of these modes by collecting kinesthetic data and training policies for multiple tasks requiring bimanual dexterity, both prehensile and non-prehensile.
 Our results show that the \OURS is indeed kinematically capable of such tasks, executing the policies trained from wearable data collection with high success rates.

 While \OURS exhibits a high level of bimanual dexterity even in a compact package, additional areas of improvement remain.
-In particular, in future work we aim to implement self-tracking of unimanual tasks executed relative to a fixed frame in the environment (possible in the case where the other gripper is kept fixed relative to the manipulation frame) in order to allow closed-loop policies for object acquisition from the environment.
+In particular, in future work we aim to implement self-tracking of uni-manual tasks executed relative to a fixed frame in the environment (possible in the case where the other gripper is kept fixed relative to the manipulation frame) in order to allow closed-loop policies for object acquisition from the environment.
 Other possible areas of improvement include better models of the \OURS position control system, to compensate for different gravity effects during data collection (grippers held by the operator) and policy execution (free-floating grippers).
-Nevertheless, we believe \OURS is a step towards highly dexterous bimanual systems easily deployed for a wide range of applications in human environments.
+Finally, our KD metric used to assess different kinematics can be improved to include notions of torque, payload, and mass.
+Nevertheless, we believe \OURS is a novel approach to bimanual dexterity and a step towards highly dexterous bimanual systems that can easily deployed for a wide range of applications in human environments.